pharringtonp19/rfp/docs/generalizing_across_clusters/overview.md

 With multiple issues jockeying for ``first-order`` consideration, it's rare that a pre-existing estimator addresses all of them.
 Because of this, it can be helpful to have econometric methods that are **well-targeted** (i.e. address a specific issue) and **composable** (i.e. the components fit together) so as to allow researchers to adjust their models for their specific context.
 With this aim in mind, we illustrate that a  regularized version of [MAML](https://arxiv.org/abs/1703.03400) offers a conceptually simply, model-agnostic way to adjust one's estimator for the presence of clustered data.
 Conceptually, the approach can be understood as a gradient correction that favors early stopping at the cluster level.

+!!!
+Note It's actually that Simple!

+    The idea is very simple.
+It just changes one term in the loss and everything else is the same as prior work. -- [ref](https://perceiving-systems.blog/en/news/novelty-in-science)